frozosea/scheduler/readme.md

 	taskManager := scheduler.NewDefault()
 	ctx := context.Background()

-	//ShouldBeCancelled is boolean flag,it shows should cancel task or not, if func return true will automatically remove task, else continue start task in your time exampleFunc := func(ctx context.Context, exampleArgsSequence ...interface{}) scheduler.ShouldBeCancelled {
+	//ShouldBeCancelled is boolean flag,it shows should cancel task or not, if func return true will automatically remove task,
+	//else continue start task in your time exampleFunc := func(ctx context.Context, exampleArgsSequence ...interface{}) scheduler.ShouldBeCancelled {
 		for _, arg := range exampleArgsSequence {
 			fmt.Println(arg)